-Over the past decade, several states have reimagined their funding models with equity at the center, resulting in meaningful gains in participation and attainment.
-In this webinar, Bellwether staff members Sharmila Mann and Krista Kaput will share insights and lessons learned from their 2025 report, Sharing the Cost: Insights from States Funding Dual Enrollment to Expand Access.
+Over the past decade, several states have reimagined their funding models, resulting in meaningful gains in participation and attainment.
+In this webinar, Bellwether staff member Krista Kaput will share insights and lessons learned from their 2025 report, Sharing the Cost: Insights from States Funding Dual Enrollment to Expand Access.
 The report includes case studies on California, Idaho, Minnesota, and Texas, highlighting how state funding models can serve as levers for expanding access, participation, and attainment in dual enrollment.

 Krista Kaput, Senior Analyst, Bellwether